 - Give it a dry run.
 Have some staff try going through the process and see if they suggest revisions to your instructions.
 Go through the instructions on your own and picture yourself in the role of submitter.
 If possible, have a few trusted contributors test the instructions and provide feedback before you open the site to everyone.

 - Don’t be afraid to change the instructions.
 Making the instructions clearer halfway through the submission process at least makes it easier on the late arrivals.

-Taking a slight tangent – while I love both my doctor and lawyer, and respect both professions (I was initially pre-med in college while my wife says I should have been a lawyer although I’m not sure if that’s a backhanded compliment), we’ve found that the medical and legal professions generate the most technical support calls related to not reading/understanding submission instructions.
+Taking a slight tangent–while I love both my doctor and lawyer, and respect both professions, we’ve found that the medical and legal professions generate the most technical support calls related to not reading/understanding submission instructions.
 We think it’s mainly a combination of these submitters being very busy and just expecting the system to work a certain way.
-So take heed if you’re managing a submission process for either of these audiences, and follow the instructions above so that your instructions are clear for your submitters.
+So take heed if you’re managing a submission process for either of these audiences and follow the instructions above so that your instructions are clear for your submitters.